 There are a few different methods for trimming baby nails.

 Many parents we spoke to on this topic insist that the best way to trim tiny baby nails is to bite them off.
 And many doctors send newborns home with instructions to do just that, but some experts and pediatricians emphasize that your mouth is filled with germs, and the last thing you want to do is transfer that to your baby.
 You may risk giving your baby a finger infection caused by the herpes simplex virus, according to the American Academy of Pediatrics.
 (Ew.)

 Sure, there’s nothing less expensive than your own teeth for cutting nails, but on the other hand, you don’t need to invest in a battery-operated nail trimmer that requires replacement pads.
 There are cheaper options out there that work just as well.

-But before you go and buy the first grooming kit with clippers that you see, it’s worth learning what separates a good nail trimmer from a bad one; ease of use, safety features to protect against nicks, and lasting quality that can be used into the older baby/toddler years all matter.
-Oh, and of course, a reasonable price.
+But before you go and buy the first grooming kit with clippers that you see, it’s worth learning what separates a good nail trimmer from a bad one; ease of use, safety features to protect against nicks, and lasting quality so the nail clippers can be used well into the toddler years.
+And, of course, a reasonable price.

 How We Tested

 To find the best product, we weeded out trimmers that didn’t fit our bill of must-have features.
 We scoured the Internet for both bad and good reviews of trimmers to find the top choices online, and spoke to groups of moms to find out what they liked and disliked in a nail trimmer.
 The products with great reviews got a closer look from us.

 We had the mom of an infant and a toddler try a number of the top-selling trimmers on the market on her younger son.
 She had been a big proponent of biting newborn nails in the past, and had also used the simple clippers that were part of a Red Cross grooming kit.
 As an experienced mom open to trying new ways of cutting her younger baby’s nails, we trusted her take.